youwuyou/AISE/project_2/README.md

 ## 2D Implementation

-On this dataset, we did not train a FNN, but performed the automatic differentiation directly as we stated earlier.
+On this dataset, we did not train a FNN, but performed the `torch.gradient` directly on the dataset as we stated earlier.
 For simplicity, we place the utility functions for building the feature library for the 2D data directly within the `evaluate_2d.py` script.

 By passing `create_gif = True` to the `main` function of the `evaluate_2d.py` script, one can visualize the underlying solution $u$ and $v$ from the **original dataset** (`3.npz`) as animations: